dr-grim/retrograde/_posts/2022-02-12-Vertigo-discs.md

 Well, not bad to be honest - I think I've got what I need to get the sources back for all versions.
 Due to the lack of version control, there's a lot of duplication - the BBC'B' disc will contain mostly the same contents as the BBC'B' cassette version, rather than conditional assembly.

-Only real "casualty" is the "Sound and Music" disc - seems that white floppy discs don't stand the test of time.
+Only real "casualty" is the "Sound and music development" disc - seems that white floppy discs don't stand the test of time.
+That had various experiments with music & sfx on it.
 Ironically, other cheap, unbranded discs are fine - and have survived better than the Scotch 3M discs.

 Next mission: start sifting and uploading to GitHub!
 I'll start with the Master 128k disc, upload that and get it working with `beebasm` so it can be rebuilt off-beeb.
 Then onto the other discs - and finally to "diff" what I tweaked. . .